Keeping up with the Joneses

 Mr. Jones dropped by to discuss how he could protect his income from the market and Revenue Canada (now CCRA).

-Its fine for my neighbours since they are in their fifties and have a long time to recover from market drops so they will eventually reap the rewards of triggering capital gains.
-Since I put my money into fixed income (GICs and bond funds) that only pay interest, I cant take tax advantages that my neighbours can afford to said Mr. Jones in a frustrated tone.
+Its fine for my neighbors since they are in their fifties and have a long time to recover from market drops so they will eventually reap the rewards of triggering capital gains.
+Since I put my money into fixed income (GICs and bond funds) that only pay interest, I cant take tax advantages that my neighbors can afford to said Mr. Jones in a frustrated tone.

 I said to him what if I could invest your money in a bond fund (which he was comfortable holding since it has less risk than an equity fund) and generate capital gains that you can claim against your capital losses?
 How much would you pay for such a bond fund?
 Imagine getting 4-5% interest next year and not paying tax on it.